Port Credit Marine Surveys

 much more than 3/8" deep.
 The various manufacturers of moisture meters

-For an accurate reading on bottoms, coatings must be removed.
+For a totally accurate meter reading on bottoms, coatings should be removed.
 Few sellers will allow bottom coatings to be scraped as necessary for an accurate determination.
 Generally buyers are also unwilling to pay the costs necessary for the yard to first block the boat and scrape the paint, then re-coat after analysis.
 If there are reasons to suspect a serious moisture problem, such as water intrusion in a cored hull, you may have to take core samples to be sure of the condition and most sellers also resist this.
+Depending on the paint type, I've found that about 6-12hrs out of water is sufficient for hard ablative paints to be metered reasonably accurately, 24hrs for soft ablative paints and for some like VC17 1hr. is sufficient on a warm day.
+And as stated previously some paints with a high capacitance will always preclude moisture measurements.

 This Honda Acura appears to be saturated